Honorlock: Proctor In-person or Remote Exams Given in Canvas

 Carefully review the Test Taker Guidelines and select those that are applicable to the exam you are giving.
 For the highest exam security, none of the Test Taker Guidelines should be selected.
 However, the context of your exam may require some of the Test Taker Guidelines to be selected.
 Review standard exam settings and guidelines above to help determine what Test Taker Guidelines may be applicable for your exam.

 Honorlock strongly encourages you to clarify in the Additional Instructions section and expand upon any of the Test Taker Guidelines you chose to enable.
-These guidelines and additional instructions will be visible to test takers when starting their assessment and will be used by live proctors to determine what is and isn’t allowed during the assessment.
+These guidelines and additional instructions will be visible to Test Takers when starting their assessment and will be used by live proctors to determine what is and isn’t allowed during the assessment.

 Select Show Additional Instructions below the Test Taker Guidelines to open up the Additional Instructions area: